NWChemEx/.github/docs/source/community/pull_requests.rst

 #.
 When the PR is marked as ready to go, complete a final pass through the code
    flagging any potential issues.
 #.
-If issues arise work with the author to resolve them.
+If issues arise, work with the author to resolve them.
 Repeating the previous
-   step as necessary.
+   steps as necessary.
 #.
 If you are the last reviewer to approve a PR then merge it (assuming all
    CI workflows have passed).